MrDraku/RTL-learning-/Projects/project_0/README.md

 - Git & GitHub

 > "This project marks the beginning of my RTL design journey, where I learned to convert engineering specifications into reliable digital hardware."
+ ## VERIFICATION
+ >In  verification  we did it manly using task and added a  checker for self checking